 2D games - after all this time?
 Always

 Let’s figure out why 2D games are still popular among gamers.
 The reason is simple - people do not stress out while playing them.
 2D games are like “tap and play” with clear instructions.
 The interface is simple.
 A 2D game is smaller in size and thus perfect for mobile devices.
 Anyone can download it and play with a few clicks.

 3D games are all about lifelike experiences and emotions while playing.
 That’s what gamers appreciate.
 They like that feeling they get from the volume and depth of the characters and the environment.
 This is what 2D games cannot offer.
 3D games are nice for dedicated gamers who like the complexity of gameplay and do not mind spending much time completing multiple missions.

 What do game developers say?

 As a rule, a 3D game is more difficult to develop.
 It takes designers and developers more time and expense to achieve high performance.
 In 3D games, they need to deal with separate animation assets, bones, skinning, and more.
 On the other hand, sometimes creating the movement in 3D can be a bit easier than in 2D.
 It depends on the characters’ complexity.
 For instance, in 2D designers may be required to redraw a character for each position completely.
 That is a quite time-consuming and tedious process, right?

 3D video games, in turn, cost more.
-The development process, in this case, requires much more money.
+The mobile games creation process, in this case, requires much more money.
 It is necessary to hire a large team of developers and game designers and provide them with all the essential tools for creating a high-quality 3D video game.
 The top tools used for developing 3D games include Unity and Unreal Engine 4.